spectrocloud/librarium/content/docs/09.5-security/10-hardened-infrastructure.md

 - **Hash Salt**: Used to hash the user password and email ID.

-- **Tenant key**: A 64-bit cryptographically secure tenant key encrypts tenant data.
+- **Tenant key**: A 64-bit cryptographically secure tenant key encrypts tenant data stored in the management cluster, such as user account name, user email ID, and tenant cloud credentials.

 In self-managed deployments, keys are generated during installation and stored as secrets in the management cluster’s etcd key-value store.